ibn-salem/sevenC/README.md

 # sevenC

-R package to predict chromatin looping interactions from ChIP-seq by computational chromosome conformation capture by correlation of ChIP-seq at CTCF motifs (7C).
+## Computational chromosome conformation capture by correlation of ChIP-seq at CTCF motifs

 Chromatin looping is an important feature of eukaryotic genomes and can bring regulatory sequences, such as enhancers or